dimmyvi/tigress-threat-model/draft-lassey-tigress-threat-model.md

 ## Privacy goals:

-* The relay server should not see sensitive details of the share
+* The intermediate server should not see sensitive details of the Provisioning Information {{Tigress-req-03}}

-* The relay server should not be able to provision the credential itself, acting as an intermediary for the recipient (person-in-the-middle, impersonation attack)
+* The intermediate server should not be able to provision the credential itself, acting as an intermediary for the recipient (person-in-the-middle, impersonation attack)

-* Aside from network-level metadata, the relay server should not learn information about the sender or receiver
+* Aside from network-level metadata, the intermediate server should not learn information about the sender or receiver

 ## Security goals: